Meeco/docs/guides/integration/integration.md

 ## 1. Overview

-The CATRINA Identity Platform is designed for easy integration, giving organizations full control over their identity verification workflows.
-Integration starts in the Portal, where administrators can set key parameters, like the user data needed for a specific use case (e.g., name, date of birth, address, or government-issued ID), and define why this data is being requested.
+The CATRINA Identity Platform is designed for seamless integration, giving organizations full control over their identity verification workflows.
+Integration begins in the Portal, where administrators can configure key parameters — such as the user data required for a specific use case (e.g., name, date of birth, address, or government-issued ID) — and specify the purpose for requesting this data.

-Once configured, developers can use our standards-based REST API to start a secure data request session, get a unique session URL, and monitor the transaction status in real-time.
-To keep the integration lightweight and compatible with all systems, the only client-side task is to redirect users to the CATRINA-hosted experience, usually with a button or link.
+Once configured, developers can use our standards-based REST API to initiate a secure data request session, retrieve a unique session URL, and monitor the transaction status in real time.
+To keep the integration lightweight and system-agnostic, the only client-side task is redirecting users to the CATRINA-hosted experience — typically via a button or link.

-When a user is redirected, CATRINA manages the entire identity verification process, including consent, data sharing, error handling, and secure transaction completion.
-The hosted environment follows privacy-by-design and security-by-design principles and complies with regulations like GDPR, eIDAS, and ISO/IEC 27001, so integrators don't have to.
+When a user is redirected, CATRINA handles the entire identity verification process — including consent, data sharing, error handling, and secure transaction completion.
+The hosted environment adheres to privacy-by-design and security-by-design principles and complies with standards such as GDPR, eIDAS, and ISO/IEC 27001 — so integrators don’t have to.

-After verification, users are sent back to your website or app.
-Verified identity attributes can be retrieved through the API or viewed on the dashboard.
-This approach offers the flexibility of an API-first model with the simplicity of a no-SDK, hosted solution.
-CATRINA is language-agnostic and works with any frontend framework, allowing integration into any environment without extra libraries or technical limitations.
+After verification, users are redirected back to your website or app.
+Verified identity attributes can be retrieved via the API or viewed in the dashboard.
+This approach combines the flexibility of an API-first model with the simplicity of a no-SDK, hosted solution.
+CATRINA is language-agnostic and compatible with any frontend framework, enabling integration into any environment without additional libraries or technical constraints.

 ## 2. Pre-requisites